 The most recent addition to the UKMFTS fleet are the ten Beechcraft T-6C Texans (left).
 The Texan T.1 will take over the Basic Fast Jet Training (BFJT) role currently flown with the Shorts Tucano T.1, which is slated for withdrawal in October this year.
 The Texan is in service with 72 Squadron at RAF Valley, Anglesey.
 Following the BFJT course, students progress onto the British Aerospace Hawk T.2.

-Although they look very similar, the Airbus Helicopters Jupiter HT.1 (left) and Juno HT.1 (right) are used in very different roles by the Defence Helicopter Flying School.
+Although they look very similar, the Airbus Helicopters Jupiter HT.1 (right) and Juno HT.1 (left) are used in very different roles by the Defence Helicopter Flying School.

 The smaller Juno provides basic rotary-wing training at RAF Shawbury - the first Juno (H135) arriving on 3rd April 2017, with the first trainee pilot flying the aircraft on 25th April 2018.
 The Jupiter, which is based on the H145-model helicopter, is used for advanced rotary-wing training, with just three in service